 Some believe companion planting is just for outdoor growth setups, but that isn’t true.
-Although it is easier to sterilize an indoor environment for optimum marijuana growth, indoor growers can still reap the benefits of companion planting.
-Having a living mulch inside a pot is one example of companion planting with indoor marijuana setups.
+Although it is easier to sterilize an indoor environment for optimum cannabis growth, indoor growers can still reap the benefits of companion planting.
+Having a living mulch inside a pot is one example of companion planting with indoor cannabis setups.

 But the best reason to use companion plants is that they are completely natural!
 No need for chemicals or expensive products that could potentially harm your health.